Contact

 Frequently Asked Questions

-The Newsletter
+The Blog

 Resource Library

-The Resource Library lives on Substack.
-Make sure you are logged into your Substack account with the same email address tied to your paid subscription.
-If you are logged in and still cannot access the content, use the contact form on this page and include your Substack email address so the issue can be looked into.
+Access the Resource Library through your member account.
+Log in with the email address tied to your monthly subscription and your guides will be waiting for you.
+If you have trouble logging in or cannot see your guides after logging in, use the contact form on this page and include your email address so the issue can be looked into.

 The Podcast

 Topic suggestions are always welcome.
-Use the contact form on this page and select "Newsletter" or "Podcast" as the topic.
+Use the contact form on this page and select "Blog" or "Podcast" as the topic.
 Not every suggestion will result in an episode or issue, but all suggestions are read and considered.

 Appalachian Press